martinthomson/ppm-dap/draft-pda-core.md

 **Prio.**
 This approach can be used to privately compute any function `F` that can be expressed as a function of the sum of the users' inputs.
-In Prio {{PRIO}}, each user encodes its measurement as a sequence of elements over some prime field.
+In Prio {{BC17}}, each user encodes its measurement as a sequence of elements over some prime field.
 It then splits its input into shares and sends each share to the aggregators.
 The aggregators sum up their input shares.
 Once all the shares have been aggregated,